oxidane/tmuxomatic/README.md

 With tmuxomatic, you'll never have to manually split, position, or size a pane again.
 And linking the panes to actions is so simple and logical that you probably won't forget it.
 There are no extra file format rules to remember, and typically no command line arguments will be necessary.

+For a list of command line options, run `tmuxomatic --help`.

-For additional features, see `tmuxomatic --help`.
+For additional features, see the included example sessions.

 ## Flex your windowgrams

 Windowgrams are a neat way of arranging workspaces.
 For simpler layouts, a windowgram is typed up quickly.
-But if you need more detail, you may find yourself doing a lot of ASCII art.
-In tmuxomatic 2, flex was added to automate windowgram manipulation.
+But if you need detail, you may find yourself doing a lot of ASCII art.
+In tmuxomatic 2, *flex* was added to automate windowgram manipulation.

-Flex is an object-oriented windowgram editor that is visually expressive, naturally worded, logically ordered, minimal, and powerful.
-The simple command set can be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
-Flex is intended for power users who want detailed windowgrams without the tedium of manual entry.
+Flex is an object-oriented windowgram editor.
+It is visually expressive, naturally worded, logically ordered, minimal, and powerful.
+Its short command set may be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
+Flex is intended for power users who desire detailed windowgrams without the tedium of manual entry.

 Key concepts used by flex commands: